 Although there isn’t anything considerably different in PowerPoint 2013, Microsoft has nevertheless introduced a few useful tools to improve the experience of creating a new presentation.

-Elsewhere, Pictures, text boxes and other elements can be easily aligned and arranged on a slide by dragging them into place, and colour matching is made easier with the addition of an eye dropper tool.
+Elsewhere, pictures, text boxes, and other elements can be easily aligned and arranged on a slide by dragging them into place, and color matching is made easier with the addition of an eyedropper tool.